sandler2806/Offline-Elevator/Readme.md

 ### The Problem

-after constructing a live version of this algorithm, which assign call to elevator in real time. we are tasked with writing an **Offline algorithm**, which receive a data base containing all the calls that occured in some time period and assign all of them to one of the elevators in the building.
+after constructing a live version of this algorithm, which assign call to elevator in real time. we are tasked with writing an **Offline algorithm**, which receive a data base containing all the calls that occurred in some time period and assign all of them to one of the elevators in the building.
 ### literature review: